Well-posedness and singularity formation for the Kolmogorov two-equation model of turbulence in 1-D: Proof of the main results

-By adapting, for instance, the method of \cite{Kos-Kub} to the one-dimensional setting, we construct a local in time solution $\big(u_\veps,\o_\veps,k_\veps\big)$ at the $H^2$ level of regularity, defined in some time interval $[0,T_\veps]$ (see Theorem 1 in \cite{Kos-Kub} for a precise statement).
+By employing, for instance, the method of \cite{Kos-Kub} to the one-dimensional setting, for any $\veps>0$ we construct a unique smooth local in time solutions $\big(u_{\veps},\o_{\veps},k_{\veps}\big)$, defined in some time interval $[0,T_{\veps}]$.
+We refer to Theorem 1 in \cite{Kos-Kub} for a precise statement.
+Notice that the arguments there, based on Galerkin approximation, are easily adaptable to prove propagation of higher order regularities.